How Much Does Adoption Cost?

 The answer is that it’s completely free to choose adoption!
 There are no adoption fees you need to pay in order to make an adoption plan for your baby.

-Here’s a simple explanation of adoption services that you’ll receive for free:
+Here’s a simple explanation of adoption services that you’ll receive for free as a birth mother:

 Being able to speak about your feelings with someone is important.
 It allows you to create a healthy adoption plan.
 Lifetime offers a few different kinds of adoption counseling.